ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find appointments by keyword(s) and/or timeframe
+1. User requests to find appointments by keyword(s) and/or timeframe.
-2. ClientSquare shows a list of matching appointments
+2. ClientSquare shows a list of matching appointments.

     Use case ends.